Why aren’t we out of our winter hibernation yet?

 When you’re building the time block plan to include kids, think in terms of their standard school schedule.
 Keep meals and outdoor activities aligned.
 Depending on age, create blocks that coincide with different subjects.
 Weekly & daily themes are always a good idea.

-A fun trick I’ll be using to keep us on pace throughout the day is setting colored light programs to coincide with each time block using one of our Hatch Rest devices (we have 3, one in each bedroom, ’cause they’re that good).
-The visual cue will definitely keep us on pace and the kids will request less deviation when they know pink = music time.
+A fun trick I’m using to keep us on pace throughout the day is colored light programs to coincide with each time block using one of our Hatch Rest devices (we have 3, one in each bedroom, ’cause they’re that good).
+The visual cue keeps us on pace and the kids request less deviation when they know pink = music time.

 NOTE – Some schools are offering e-learning, which will inform a portion of your schedule.
 Refer to local school district announcements for information.
 A local home school group is also offering tons of advice and helpful lessons online.
-The community WILL come out in big ways to support everyone – look out for these opportunities and offer them if you’re able!
+The community is coming out in big ways to support everyone – look out for these opportunities and offer them if you’re able!

 STEP 2: Set clear & realistic expectations with your employer.

 As soon as our Governor in the State of Washington announced restrictions and our school district announced a potential 4-6 week closure, I contacted my manager in my day job.

 It’s important to remember that this is a global issue and your employer really should be understanding.
 In fact, they might already be setting the expectations for you.